-Star anise is often used whole but it can be ground for certain applications.
-For example, ground star anise is an important part of Chinese five spice powder.
+Star anise is often used whole, but it can be ground for certain applications.
+For example, ground star anise is an important part of Chinese five-spice powder.
 Note that like many other spices, it does start losing its flavor shortly after you grind it.
-Your best bet for ensuring that it retains some flavor when you are ready to use it is to buy it whole and then grind it immediately before use.
+Your best bet for ensuring that it keeps some flavor when you are ready to use it is to buy it whole and then grind it immediately before use.
 You can grind the star anise seeds and pods together since both are flavorful.

 Do learn how to tell when star anise is fresh.